chimotcau/workshop/README.md

 - Promotion: a piece becomes a King when it reaches the opposite side.
 - Mandatory capture rule: if a capture is possible, it must be made.
 - Multi-jump capture sequences are supported.
-- Two game modes: Player vs Player and Player vs Bot (RandomBot included).
+- Two game modes: PvP and PvB .